Soil Strategies: Coping With The Effects Of Cold, Wet Soils At Planting

 About The Authors

-Brad Colman directs weather strategy for The Climate Corporation and Bayer Crop Sciences and works closely with weather scientists at The Climate Corporation who develop and apply technologies to help farmers understand and plan for weather and field conditions.
+Brad Colman directs weather strategy for Climate LLC and Bayer Crop Sciences and works closely with weather scientists at Climate LLC who develop and apply technologies to help farmers understand and plan for weather and field conditions.
 He holds a Sc.D. in atmospheric science from the Massachusetts Institute of Technology.